Trouble Registering Online?

 Only Successful Pre-bidders will be notified the day after the live Auction Via Email!

 Payments & Collections

-If you are the winning bidder on an online auction, you must pay & Collect your goods two days after making the winning bid:
+If you are the winning bidder on an online auction, you must pay & Collect your goods 72hrs after making the winning bid: